xiamufugui/grapl/src/js/grapl-cdk/README.md

 TAG=$GRAPL_VERSION GRAPL_RELEASE_TARGET=release dobi --no-bind-mount build
 ```

+`cd src/js/grapl-cdk`

-Then extract the deployment artifacts from the build containers with
+Then extract the deployment artifacts from the build containers by running
 the following script:

+Note: `GRAPL_VERSION` can be any name you want.
+Just make note of it, we'll
+use it in the next step.

 ```bash
 VERSION=$GRAPL_VERSION ./extract-grapl-deployment-artifacts.sh
 ```

-`GRAPL_VERSION` can be any name you want.
-Just make note of it, we'll
-use it in the next step.

 Your build outputs should appear in the `zips/` directory.